-In the 1970’s the Federal Government passed the Individuals with Disabilities Education Act (IDEA) that requires school districts to begin services for children with developmental disabilities or delays at the age of 3.
-Good Shepherd Center then evolved into an Early Intervention program that serves children age’s birth to 3 and their families.
-Through this program we provide Physical, Occupational, Speech and Developmental Therapy to improve the overall physical condition of the child, while preparing them to transition to public school Early Childhood programs most effectively.
+In the 1970’s the Federal Government passed the Individuals with Disabilities Education Act (IDEA) that requires school districts to begin services for children with DD or delays at the age of 3.
+The agency then evolved into an Early Intervention program that serves children age’s birth to 3.
+Through this program we provide therapies to improve the overall physical condition of the child, while preparing them to transition to public school Early Childhood programs most effectively.

 In 2006, the agency became a Community Partner program in collaboration with Illinois Action for Children.
-Through this program Good Shepherd Center provides training opportunities and support for every Day Care Center and Home provider in south suburban Cook county area.
-This training and support includes all areas of information relevant to child development with an increased ability to provide information on the care and treatment of children with developmental disabilities.
+Through this program Good Shepherd Center provides training opportunities and support for every Day Care Center and Home provider in south suburban Cook County area.
+This training and support include all areas of information relevant to child development with an increased ability to provide information on the care and treatment of children with DD.

-This year Good Shepherd Center shall celebrate our 50th year of providing services for children and families.
-We are very proud of the work that we have accomplished thus far and anxiously look forward to many more years of making a positive difference in the lives of the families we serve.
+We are proud to have served children and families 1963 and look forward to many more years of making a positive difference in the lives of the families we serve.